Marion Military Institute logo

 About Marion Military Institute

-America's oldest military junior college, forging leaders for service and success.
+America's oldest military junior college, MMI molds future leaders for service academies and beyond.

 Key Highlights

-• Nation's oldest military junior college, founded in 1842.
+• Nation's oldest military junior college, established in 1842.

-• Service Academy Program (SAP) is endorsed and selected by all five U.S. Service Academies.
+• Service Academy Program (SAP) is endorsed by all five U.S. Service Academies for intensive preparation.

-• Produced over 200 generals and admirals in the U.S. Armed Forces.
+• Boasts a distinguished legacy of producing over 200 generals and admirals in the U.S. Armed Forces.

-• Offers accredited Associate of Arts and Associate of Science degrees.
+• Offers Associate of Arts and Associate of Science degrees, accredited by SACSCOC.

 Timeline